Dr3xus/code-of-conduct/README.md

 * Avoid divisive topics, such as political or religious debates
 * All content must be family friendly and 'safe for work'
-* Be polite and respectful, including to non-members
+* Be polite and respectful to each other - if there's a nice way of saying something do it that way
-* Don't be self-promotional
+* Don't be self-promotional - this is meant to be a HELPFUL community
+* Be helpful and guide others with useful information (and if they are contrevening a rule)
+* To be specific around self-promotion - if the majority of your activity on the group is spent advertising your things/non-job related items, you will be banned

 In general: